Not sure what type of dog is best for you?

 - Shih tzus — Best for playful owners

-1. Golden retrievers — Best for outgoing owners
+1. English cream golden retrievers — Best for outgoing owners

 Goldens are relatively easy to train and tend to keep their puppyish personality into adulthood, giving you years of a fun-loving partner by your side.
 And thanks to their hunting dog breeding purpose, these pups love to swim and can spend hours with you in the outdoors.